Puerto Quetzal has a new cruise terminal where the ship docks.

 Language: Spanish, Garifuna and 21 Maya languages.

 Internet access is widely available.
-Even most of the more remote areas have some type of internet access available.
+Even most of the more remote areas have some type of paid internet access available.

 January 1: New Year's Day, public holiday